Clearlingo Editing and Proofreading

 Non-English words

 In the past it was common practice to use italics for all non-English words at their first mention in the text.
 Now it is more common to only use italics for non-English words that do not appear in an English dictionary or would be unfamiliar to the target audience.
-Use italics for the first mention of the word and then Roman font throughout the rest of the text.
+It is also becoming common to not use italics at all for any non-English words.

 However, if a non-English word has the same spelling but a different meaning as an English word, then italics should be used for the non-English word.